bmag/emacs-purpose/layouts/FullIde.md

 # Full ide guide for Emacs

 <p>
 This guide will head you to the fully ready to use IDE in Emacs.
 The guide consists of 5 parts: organize your emacs layout, browsing your projects, keep list of your opened files, edit your code, different misc functionalities, list of your functions, classes in currently opened file.
-This layout requires following things to be installed: neo-tree, org .
-For @todo functionality.
+This layout requires following things to be installed: neo-tree.
 </p>

 ## Organize your emacs layout